Memory-aware curriculum federated learning for breast cancer classification: Related work

 There is little prior work in CL in combination with DA techniques for general classification.
 Mancini~\etal~\cite{Mancini2020CuMix} investigated a combination of CL and Mixup \cite{Zhang2017mixup} for recognizing unseen visual concepts in unseen domains.
 Shu~\etal~\cite{Shu2019TransferableCL} addressed two entangled challenges of weakly-supervised DA: sample noise of the source domain, and distribution shift across domains.
 An extreme case of DA is that of zero-shot learning, in which at test time, a learner observes samples from classes that were not observed during training.
 Tang~\etal~\cite{Tang2020CMSS} proposed an adversarial agent, referred to as curriculum manager, which learns a dynamic curriculum for source samples.

-Different from \cite{Mancini2020CuMix, Zhang2017mixup, Shu2019TransferableCL, Tang2020CMSS} that aim at improving transferability between domains, we choose to schedule the data within each domain.
-We design local data schedulers aiming to improve the consistency between global and local models and prevent forgetting samples that were previously correctly classified by the local model.
-To this end, we monitor the training samples before and after the deployment of the global model.
+Different from \cite{Mancini2020CuMix, Zhang2017mixup, Shu2019TransferableCL, Tang2020CMSS}, which aim at improving transferability between domains, we choose to schedule the data within each domain.
+The scoring function of our data scheduler is inspired by temporal ensembling~\cite{Laine2017TemporalEnsembling} and consistency training~\cite{Xie2020ConsistencyTraining} in semi-supervised learning.
+In temporal ensembling a consensus of predictions is formed for unlabeled samples using the outputs of the network-in-training at different epochs.
+In consistency training, model predictions are constrained to be invariant to input noise.
+We design local data schedulers aiming to deliver consistent predictions between the global and the local models.
+To prevent forgetting samples that were previously correctly classified by the local model, we monitor the training samples before and after the deployment of the global model.
 We define a scoring function that assigns high values to samples that have been forgotten by the local model.
-Thus, our CL method builds locally memory-aware data schedulers to avoid forgetting.
+Thus, our CL method builds locally memory-aware data schedulers to improve model consistency.